 Is it complicated?

-Buying your park home can be a very easy and simple process if you have the guidance of a good park owner or manager to assist you.
-You do not have to have the assistance of a solicitor in order to complete the process however you may seek their professional advice if you wish.
+Buying your park home can be a very easy and simple process.
+By law, you don't have to have the assistance of a solicitor in order to complete the process, however our friends at NAPHR highly recommend that you do.
 As you will not own the land that your park home is situated on you will not be liable for stamp duty.

 When you have chosen the residential park that you want to live on and are ready to move forward with the process, there are two options that you will need to consider before you can move into your new park home.
 You can either decide to purchase a home that has already been set up on the park’s property, or you can order a custom made home directly from the manufacturer that is built to your own specifications.
 If you choose to go with this option you will need to speak with your park owner beforehand as well as the manufacturer to make sure that everyone agrees on the plan that you have in mind.
 Some park owners may require that you have a specific size home if you buy one from a manufacturer, or they may not allow customized homes on their property so it is best to make sure everything you have in mind is allowed.

-When you go to buy a park home, you are making a purchase on the home as well as the use of the land that the home is sitting on.
-Your resale value depends on the location and the condition that the home is in when you put it up for sale.
+When you go to buy a park home, you are making a purchase on the home itself, and entering an agreement for the use of the land with the site owner.
+Your resale value depends on the condition that the home is in when you put it up for sale.
 In a park home, you do not own the actual land, so therefore you will only be selling the home itself.
-However, the value and location of the land can help to increase the price of your sale.
+However, the location of the park can help to drive interest and add value.

 Park home ownership has really become a popular way to live in the UK.
 Today there are approximately 250,000 people who live in park homes.
 This gain in popularity has also helped to raise the prices on park homes.